Scuderia AlphaTauri: 2021

 For the 2021 season, AlphaTauri retained Gasly and signed Yuki Tsunoda to replace Kvyat.
 Gasly scored the team's first podium of the year by finishing in third place at the Azerbaijan Grand Prix.
 Gasly also consolidated this by finishing 4th at the Dutch and Mexico City Grands Prix.
 Tsunoda's best finish was 4th place at the Abu Dhabi Grand Prix.

 2022

 Both drivers were retained for the 2022 season.
-AlphaTauri used Red Bull-branded Honda engines due to the former's subsequent takeover of the Honda engine programme due to Honda exiting Formula One at following the 2021 season.
+AlphaTauri used Red Bull-branded Honda engines due to the former's subsequent takeover of the Honda engine programme following Honda exiting Formula One following the 2021 season.

 2023

-Nyck de Vries and Yuki Tsunoda are due to be the team's drivers for the 2023 season, with Gasly moving to Alpine.
+For the 2023 season, Yuki Tsunoda was retained and Nyck de Vries signed with the team with Gasly moving to Alpine after five years with the team.

+Team principal Tost left the team at the end of the season and was replaced by Ferrari sporting director Laurent Mekies following the team's rebranding to RB Formula One Team.

+Ahead of the Hungarian Grand Prix, De Vries was released from the team, with Daniel Ricciardo replacing him on loan from Red Bull Racing for the remainder of the season.
+Ricciardo suffered a broken metacarpal on his left hand after crashing during the second practice session of the Dutch Grand Prix.
+As a result, Liam Lawson was brought in as Ricciardo's replacement for the events between the Dutch and Qatar Grands Prix.
+Ricciardo returned for the final five races of the season, and scored the team's highest points finish with seventh place in the 2023 Mexico City Grand Prix.